GrooveWJH/preSLAM/README.md

 > The mathematics and algorithms, before starting (or during) SLAM learning.

+This project explores fundamental mathematical concepts and algorithms relevant to Simultaneous Localization and Mapping (SLAM).
+A key feature is the side-by-side implementation of examples using both **traditional C++ (C++98/03 style)** and **modern C++ (C++11/14/17/20 features)**.
+This approach aims to showcase the evolution of C++ programming practices, highlighting the benefits of modern techniques in terms of expressiveness, safety, and maintainability.

 ## Prerequisites

 * C++ Compiler (supporting C++20, e.g., Clang, GCC)